-Dr. Judit Seidner attends the 16th American College of Cardiology in Chicago
+Heart to Heart in the Windy City – Dr. Judit Seidner attends the 16th American College of Cardiology in Chicago

-This past April, FirstMed’s resident heart doctor, internist and one of a handful of staff still around from the early days of the clinic, Dr. Judit Seidner, jetted off to Chicago, “The city of big shoulders”, for the American College of Cardiology’s 16th congress.
+This past April, FirstMed’s resident heart doctor, internist, and one of a handful of staff still around from the early days of the clinic, Dr. Judit Seidner, jetted off to Chicago, “The city of big shoulders” for the American College of Cardiology’s 16th congress.
 Getting together with some of the US’s top cardiologists, Dr. Seidner returned home with lots of new insights and experience.
 The only downside was that the conference was so interesting she barely had any chance to explore the Windy City.

 How was the congress for you?